In the last video, you made both characters talk, but they talk at the same time.

 Click the flag.

-Place the “set variable” block under the “when flag clicked” block.
+Place the set variable block under the one flag clicked box.

 In this example, it's Malik.

-Now, both sprites know to start with Malik talking.
+Now, both sprite know to start with Malik talking.

 Run the code again.